banr1/forked-FVIntmax/README.md

 This repository mechanises the main result (`theorem 1`) of [0].
 This subsumes all of the relevant definitions and lemmas from the paper.

-Furthermore, we prove various additional properties that follow naturally from the description of the attack game;
-most importantly, we prove that:
-* the behaviour of the attack game does not depend on validity of requests (lemma `attackGame_eq_attackGameBlocks!_normalise`)
-* the sum used to compute `contractBalance` in the proof of `theorem 1` does in fact follow from the model of the attack game (lemma `computeBalance_eq_sum`).

 ### Assumptions / Trust base

 Strictly technically speaking, the statements we mechanically prove come with a set of assumptions that we merely assume to hold.